 Gallium-based liquid metals, with their unique properties and versatile patterning techniques, are at the forefront of a new era in electronic device design.
 The oxide layer’s critical role in enabling these techniques opens up exciting possibilities in stretchable electronics, soft robotics, and beyond.
 As these methods are refined and scaled, liquid metals are poised to play a central role in next-generation technologies.

 For more detailed information, readers are encouraged to refer to the original article: Ma, J., Krisnadi, F., Vong, M. H., Kong, M., Awartani, O. M., & Dickey, M. D. (2022).
 Shaping a Soft Future: Patterning Liquid Metals.
-Advanced Materials
+Advanced Materials.

+For any help to determine what microfluidic instruments you need, you can contact us!
 Our experts will help you build the best microfluidic setup for your application, with our state-of-the-art microfluidic line.

 Get a quote